bngybongybrd/stw3/README.md

 Prototype of webapp as described in the proposal

+Many features not included as of now

+Form is just a simple representation of user inputted personal information

 API does not work to prevent unwanted billing.
 (submit button does not work)